python/cpython/Doc/library/datetime.rst

 .. class:: timezone(offset, name=None)

-  The *offset* argument must be specified as a :class:`timedelta` object representing the difference between the local time and UTC.
+  The *offset* argument must be specified as a :class:`.timedelta` object representing the difference between the local time and UTC.
 It must be strictly between ``-timedelta(hours=24)`` and ``timedelta(hours=24)``, otherwise :exc:`ValueError` is raised.

   The *name* argument is optional.
-If specified it must be a string that will be used as the value returned by the :meth:`datetime.tzname` method.
+If specified it must be a string that will be used as the value returned by the :meth:`.datetime.tzname` method.

   .. versionadded:: 3.2